MrEjonzzon/whisper_transcribe/README.md

 ## Usage
 - To transcribe all MP3 files in the directory, run `python batch_transcribe.py`.
 - To transcribe a single audio file, use: `python -m whisper transcribe "filename.mp3" --model large`

+## Troubleshooting
+Please refer to Whisper's documentation

+This guide has been also used: https://wandb.ai/wandb_fc/gentle-intros/reports/OpenAI-Whisper-How-to-Transcribe-Your-Audio-to-Text-for-Free-with-SRTs-VTTs---VmlldzozNDczNTI0